knguy22/cs190n-group-5/README.md

 ## Prerequisites

+### NetMicroscope Code
 The following repository contains the (much of) the code that was used to perform our project.
-Because our project is evaluating the performance of NetMicroscope, part of the codebase was inextricably linked to NetMicrosopes', and we didn't seek permission to share it publically on Github.
-Thus, this codebase will not work as is; one must first contact the authors involved (Nick Feemster or Francesco Bronzino) to ask for the source code or obtain it in some other permissible way.
+However, because our project is evaluating the performance of NetMicroscope, part of the codebase was inextricably linked to NetMicrosopes', and we didn't seek permission to share it publically on Github.
+Thus, this codebase will not work as is; one must first contact the authors involved
+(Nick Feemster or Francesco Bronzino) to ask for the source code or obtain it in some other permissible way.

+Once that is obtained, place `features.py` into this directory.
+This step is important because the other python scripts in this repository rely on `features.py` to run and will not work otherwise.

+### Dataset
 The NetMicroscope dataset can be obtained separately through this [public address](https://fbronzino.com/projects/vinference/).

+### Dependencies
 The python dependencies will need to be installed too.
 Using a local virtual environment, install the dependencies located within `requirements.txt` using the appropriate command for your operating system.

+## Separate Training and Test Data

+Use `split_data.py` to split the dataset obtained in the prerequsites.
+Edit it to your specifications for filenames to input or output.

 ## Training NetMicroscope

-After obtaining the code, we aimed to replicate the NetMicroscope models.
-After separating the training and test data, run NetMicroscope on the training data in order to output the two models for resolution and startup delay.
+After obtaining the code, NetMicroscope can be replicated by running its training code over the training data.
+This should output the two models for resolution and startup delay.

 ## Training Trustee